 Adobe is clearly using Lightroom for mobile as a bit of a teaser to get people to subscribe to a Photography Plan.
 There’s nothing sinister about this; it’s something most software companies do.
 And the fact is, the ‘free’ features are worth having on their own.

 But it’s also worth considering subscribing to a Photography Plan anyway.
 Many people object in principle to subscription software, but the Adobe’s Photography Plans are a pretty good deal.
-Depending on which one you go for, you get the following benefits:

 Which Adobe Photography Plan is best?